Accessibility

 PA/Companion Ticket

-If a fan is unable to attend TRNSMT festival without the support from a PA/Companion, we will provide a ticket for them at no extra cost.
+If a fan is unable to attend TRNSMT festival without the support of a PA/Companion, we will provide a ticket for them at no extra cost.

 Each access customer will be allowed one free PA/Companion ticket unless pre-agreed with the access manager due to their requirements.
-If you need more than one PA/Companion, please contact us on access@TRNSMTfest.com.
+If you need more than one PA/Companion, please contact us at access@TRNSMTfest.com

 Accessible Platforms